-A 2019 survey revealed that a very large percentage of employed millennials are now focusing on improving their lifestyles by adopting healthy ways of managing stress.
+A 2019 survey in the United States revealed that a very large percentage of employed millennials are now focusing on improving their lifestyles by adopting healthy ways of managing stress.

 So what does this tell you about the kind of work environment that today’s generation prefers?

-Well, free food and foosball tables are not the only perks employees want at their work anymore.
+Well, free food and foosball tables are not the only perks and fringe benefits that employees want at their work anymore.
 Wondering why?
 Well, these incentives are not long-term!

-Such incentives may make the workers like your organization, but other incentives should also be offered to make them stay.
+Such incentives may make the workers like your organization, but other incentives should also be offered on top of workers’ compensation, to make them stay.

-Health insurance, free transportation, and annual leaves are important but are also old practices.
-Now employees want to feel valued and develop a personal connection with their workplaces since they spend a major chunk of their time in the same room.
+Health insurance, dental insurance, vision insurance, and life insurance are important but are also old benefits plan practices.
+Now old and new employees want to feel valued and develop a personal connection with their workplaces since they spend a major chunk of their time in the same room.

 And you know what’s more surprising?

-It doesn’t cost a fortune to run a company that is well-liked by all the workers!
+It doesn’t cost a fortune to run an employee assistance program that is well-liked by all the workers!

 Wondering what you can do to make your employees happy?
 Let us introduce you to some of the best employee benefits for your start-up.